danReynolds/restate/README.md

 Generally, the [StateBloc.add]() API is sufficient for updating the current value held by a [StateBloc].
 Sometimes, however, you may be working with complex objects that need to be mutated.

-To keep your state values immutable, you can see if it's possible to use a `copyWith` function to your object so that each value emitted by the `StateBloc` is unique:
+To keep your state values immutable, you can see if it's possible to use a `copyWith` function to your objects:

 ```dart
 class User {